Saba Ahmed: Biography

-She was born in Rawalpindi, Pakistan, moved to America when she was 12, and then grew up in Oregon.
+Ahmed was born in Rawalpindi, Pakistan, moved to America when she was 12, and then grew up in Oregon.

 She came to public attention as a friend of the family of Mohamed Osman Mohamud, convicted for his attempt to bomb a Christmas tree lighting in Portland, Oregon.
 Ahmed was interviewed by the press.
 She posited that he may have been "framed."

 In January 2011, she was in the local news because her family said she was missing, but she was actually safe in California.
 At that time her family claimed she was diagnosed with a mental disorder, but Ahmed has denied that.
 In 2011, she ran for U.S. Congress as a Democrat.

-In 2014 she published an essay in The Guardian, explaining that she had become a Republican in 2014 because she believes her Islamic pro-life, pro-traditional family, pro-business, pro-trade values are aligned with GOP.
-In June 2014, at a Heritage Foundation panel on the Benghazi attacks she was taunted by Brigitte Gabriel after asking about their portrayal of all Muslims as bad.
+In 2014, she published an essay in The Guardian, explaining that she had become a Republican in 2014 because she believes her Islamic pro-life, pro-traditional family, pro-business, pro-trade values are aligned with GOP.
+In June 2014, at a panel hosted by The Heritage Foundation on the Benghazi attacks, activist Brigitte Gabriel taunted her after asking about their portrayal of all Muslims as bad.
 In 2015, she made headlines for wearing an American flag hijab on Fox News.
 She was discussing Trump's comment that he would consider shutting down certain radical mosques after a series of terrorist attacks in Paris.
 She invited Trump to go to a mosque.